mistertfy64/BCC100-2nd-KiboRPC/README.md

 # BCC100

-This code is the code for JAXA's 2nd Kibo RPC competition.
+This code was written by team TH022 (BCC100) for JAXA's 2nd Kibo Robot Programming Challenge compeition.

-We lost.
+We ended up losing.
-btw KOZ1-7 is stupid